Works in this franchise with their pages:

 - The real life inspiration behind Rocky: Chuck Wepner.
 He was an ex-Marine and liquor salesman from New Jersey.
 No one thought he had a hope in hell of fighting Muhammad Ali.
 He almost made it all the way to the last bell.
-Everyone thought he'd go down in the second round but he stayed up and fought to the end, even knocking Ali down, even if it wasn't exactly a clean knockdown according to boxing rules and could have been ruled a slip.
+Everyone thought he'd go down in the second round but he stayed up and fought to the end, even knocking Ali down on the 9th round, even if it wasn't exactly a clean knockdown according to boxing rules and could have been ruled a slip.
 He wasn't a very skilled fighter, but certainly is a true badass.

 - The first movie's Training Montage.
 Just the training montage.

-- And of course the fight at the end of the first film, where Rocky achieves his real goal of going a full fifteen rounds against Apollo, even though Apollo did win since A title holder pretty much successfully defends if they avoid being KOed.
+- And of course the fight at the end of the first film, where Rocky achieves his real goal of going a full fifteen rounds against Apollo, even though Apollo did win since the title holder pretty much successfully defends if they avoid being KOed, which is also known as the champion's advantage.
 Rocky would have had to utterly dominate the fight to win without being KOed and that would have detracted from the awesome.

 - It was so awesome, in Rocky II, a handful of people, including Mickey, are convinced that Rocky was the real winner of the fight.